xahmol/GeoUTools/readme.txt

 Version history and download

+Version 1.1 - 20230522-1022
+- Bugfixes in GeoUTime
+- Spell and grammar check on English documentation
+- German documentation added
+- GeoWrite versions of the documentation added to the disk images

 Version 1.0 - 20230515-2156:
 - Official 1.0 release
 - Updated documentation from 0.1 to 1.0 version